 The wastewater collection system is evaluated based on ERCs consisting of growth, customer demand, and system capacity.
 Based upon a linear regression formula there is no estimated customer growth over the statutory five-year growth period.
 The customer demand is 826 ERCs (826 ERCs is the sum of the 813 residential customers and 6 general service customers equal to 13 ERCs) for the test year, with a system capacity of 843 ERCs, resulting in a U&U percentage of 98 percent for the distribution system.
-As there has been no customer growth and the system is built out, staff recommends a U&U amount of 100 percent for the wastewater collection system.
+As there has been no customer growth and the system is built out, we find a U&U amount of 100 percent for the wastewater collection system.

-Conclusion
+H. Conclusion

-Four Lakes' WTP, WWTP, water distribution system and wastewater collection system should all be considered 100 percent U&U. There is no excessive infiltration and inflow and staff recommends a 7.2 percent adjustment to purchased power and chemical expenses should be made for excessive unaccounted for water.
+Four Lakes' WTP, WWTP, water distribution system and wastewater collection system is considered 100 percent U&U. There is no excessive infiltration and inflow and a 7.2 percent adjustment to purchased power and chemical expenses shall be made for excessive unaccounted for water.

-&lt;sup>3Order No. PSC-12-0357-PAA-WU, issued July 10, 2012, in Docket No. 20100048-WU, In re: Application for increase in water rates in Marion County by Sunshine Utilities of Central Florida, Inc.
+3Order No. PSC-12-0357-PAA-WU, issued July 10, 2012, in Docket No. 20100048-WU, In re: Application for increase in water rates in Marion County by Sunshine Utilities of Central Florida, Inc.